Volunteer and Intern in the Philippines

 The Philippines is located to the west of the North Pacific Ocean, with its closest neighbors being Taiwan to the north, Vietnam to the west, and Borneo to the south.

-Volunteer Travel and Voluntourism in the Philippines
+Travel and Sightseeing Opportunities in the Philippines

 In Cebu City itself you can explore Carbon Market, a traditional farmer’s market, or embrace the vast modern malls, complete with movie theaters and restaurants.
 You can also visit Fort San Pedro and Magellan’s Cross to learn about the Spanish conquest.
 The Spanish influence is felt in the regular fiestas and street parades, the highlight of which is the Sinulog Festival, a nine day Mardi Gras style party at the end of January.